awslabs/aurora-dsql-nodejs-connector/packages/node-postgres/README.md

-# Aurora DSQL Connector with node-postgres
+# Aurora DSQL Connector for node-postgres

-The Aurora DSQL Connector with node-postgres is a Node.js connector built on [node-postgres](https://node-postgres.com/) that integrates IAM Authentication for connecting JavaScript/TypeScript applications to Amazon Aurora DSQL clusters.
+The Aurora DSQL Connector for node-postgres is a Node.js connector built on [node-postgres](https://node-postgres.com/) that integrates IAM Authentication for connecting JavaScript/TypeScript applications to Amazon Aurora DSQL clusters.

 The Aurora DSQL Connector is designed as an authentication plugin that extends the functionality of the